 So this is a nurturing email, so I actually created a video for this one.
 So you can also create videos if you’re so inclined.
 I just want to show you a video example.
 Here, I use a lot of metaphors, which is like “Wolves hunt in packs.
 Elephants roam in herds.
 Superheroes fight in teams.
 There’s strength in numbers.
 That’s why, you know, I made this video for you.
 Go ahead and watch it now.”

 OK, so actually, this is not so much a nurturing email.
 This was for people who attended my webinar, but I’ve made it so that it adds value as well.
 OK, so there is content in the video as well, OK?
 And also with the text that I wrote.
 It’s also got content, but you know, just keep an eye on my mailing list because we generate regular content as well.

 OK, so this is probably not the best example, but I just want to show you a video as well so that you don’t just think text you can actually do video as well.
 So for a lot of you who sell products, for example, you can do like walk throughs with video, right?

 So you can demonstrate how your product works by actually getting it out with a skin cream.
 If you’re a real estate agent like Rebecca is, you can actually go and do a tour of the property you’re selling, right?

 Go in and show people each room and tell them, Hey, imagine you can have your bed here.
 You can have your sofa here, that kind of stuff.
 Right?
 So, yeah, I just want to give you also that you can do a video.
 All right.

-And then the final type of emails is selling emails.
 OK.
 So ultimately, it’s just not about nurturing, right?
 So I see it this way.